-Phoenix House employees meet a range of disciplines inclusive of: Mental Health Social Workers; Accredited Counsellors; Provisionally approved Psychologists; and a number of other disciplines and volunteers congruent to therapeutic counselling, educational and community support.
+Phoenix House employees meet a range of disciplines inclusive of: Mental Health Accredited Social Workers, Social Workers, Accredited Counsellors, provisionally approved Psychologists, Psychologists, Qualified Mental Health Support Workers and several other disciplines and volunteers congruent with therapeutic counselling, education, and community support.

 We welcome Aboriginal and Torres Strait Islander people and provide the option of engaging with one of our cultural liaison staff.

 We are a diverse workforce and welcome people from Culturally and Linguistically Diverse backgrounds, and those who identify as LGBTQIA+.